Trucks lined up at loading docks beside a large warehouse

 Worker pulling a pallet jack from the back of a box truck

-What our software delivers
+What our software delivers in groupage

-Transport optimization for everyday complexity in general cargo
+Transport optimization for everyday groupage complexity

 Integrated delivery and pickup planning

-Optimization for local depot traffic
+Optimization for depot-adjacent local transport

-Direct-local and depot-handling decisions
+Local direct moves and depot-handling decisions

 Territory and relation planning